three students working on computers in a shared office space

 4

-Complete New Hire Paperwork
+New Hire Paperwork

 IMPORTANT: If you secure a paid on-campus internship, understand that this position is considered student employment.
 Student employees may work multiple positions on campus.
 The total number of hours worked between all positions, including their on-campus internship, may not exceed a total of 20 hours per week while classes are in session (including finals week) during fall and spring semesters.
 Students are responsible for working with their supervisor to keep total hours at no more than 20 per week.
-Paid on-campus internships can be found through PeopleAdmin.
+Paid on-campus internships can be found through ADP.

 • Admissions Representative